 In the United States, the federal government has supported renewable energy primarily through income tax incentives.
 Historically, the main tax incentives have been the federal PTC, ITC and the five-year accelerated depreciation for eligible assets under MACRS pursuant to the Internal Revenue Code of 1986.
 The PTC is a per kilowatt-hour tax credit for electricity that is generated by qualified energy resources including onshore wind, and sold by the taxpayer to an unrelated person during the taxable year.
+In 2009, the American Recovery and Reinvestment Act allowed certain renewable energy projects to elect, in lieu of the PTC, an ITC equal to 30 per cent. of the capital invested in the project.
+The PTC for wind projects is available for projects that "begin construction" before 1 January 2022.
+The value of the PTC was reduced by 20 per cent. for projects that "began construction" in 2017 and was reduced by 40 per cent. for projects that "began construction in 2019 and is reduced by 40 per cent. for projects that began construction in 2020 and 2021.

-The PTC for wind projects is available for projects that "begin construction" before 1 January 2025.
-The ITC allow for a tax credit equal to a certain percentage of the capital invested in the project.
-The main federal tax incentives for solar projects have been an ITC equal to 30 per cent. of the capital invested in the project and the five-year accelerated depreciation for eligible assets under MACRS.
+Historically, the main federal tax incentives for solar projects have been an ITC equal to 30 per cent. of the capital invested in the project and the five-year accelerated depreciation for eligible assets under MACRS.
+The 30 per cent.
+ITC for solar projects was reduced to 26 per cent. for projects that "began construction" in 2021 and 2022 and is scheduled to be reduced to 22 per cent. for projects that "begin construction" in 2023, and to 10 per cent. for projects that "begin construction" after 31 December 2023.
 With respect to depreciation deductions under MACRS, in February 2008, the Economic Stimulus Act of 2008 provided for a temporary 50 per cent. bonus depreciation with 5-year MACRS utilised to recover the remaining basis for eligible property, including wind and solar property, placed in service before 28 September 2017.
 In December 2017, The Tax Cuts and Jobs Act ("TCJA") expanded bonus depreciation to 100 per cent. for eligible property, including wind and solar property, acquired after 27 September 2017 and placed in service before 1 January 2023.
 The value of bonus depreciation is scheduled to be reduced for property placed in service in 2023 to 80 per cent., in 2024 to 60 per cent., in 2025 to 40 per cent., and in 2026 to 20 per cent., after which the bonus depreciation expires.

-As of the date of this Base Prospectus, there can be no assurance that the bonus depreciation will be extended beyond its current expiration.
+As of the date of this Offering Memorandum, there can be no assurance that the bonus depreciation will be extended beyond its current expiration.
 The TCJA also added a requirement that limits the amount of business interest expense that is deductible to the sum of business interest income plus 30 per cent. of the "adjusted taxable income" (generally, business operating results plus provisions and amortisations and impairments for taxable years beginning before 1 January 2022 and operating results for taxable years beginning on or after that date).